 An overview of immunizations for newborns to 18 months old

 • Hep B – Many new parents wonder what vaccines are given at birth, and just one "newborn vaccine" is recommended right away: the first dose of hepatitis B. The first dose is recommended early on in case mothers are knowingly or unknowingly hepatitis B positive.
 The hep B vaccine schedule requires three doses in total.
-The second dose is recommended when your child is between 1 and 2 months old, and the third dose is recommended between 6 and 18 months.
+The second dose is recommended when your child is between 1-2 months old, and the third dose is recommended between 6-18 months.

 • Rotavirus – Depending on the manufacturer of the vaccine, your child may need two or three doses of the rotavirus vaccine, with the first dose being given at 2 months old and the second at 4 months old.
 If needed, the third dose is given at 6 months old.
-It’s important to note that this vaccine cannot be given after 8 months of age, so following the recommended schedule is especially important to ensure your child is protected.
+It’s important to note that some forms of the vaccine cannot be given after 4 months of age, so following the recommended schedule is especially important to ensure your child is protected.

 • DTaP – The diphtheria, tetanus and pertussis vaccine requires five doses.
-The first four are recommended at 2 months, 4 months, 6 months, and between 15 and 18 months old.
+The first four are recommended at 2 months, 4 months, 6 months and between 15-18 months old.

 • Hib – Depending on the manufacturer of the vaccine, your child may need three or four doses of the haemophilus influenzae type b vaccine.
-If three doses are needed, shots are given at 2 months, 4 months, and between 12 and 15 months old.
+If three doses are needed, shots are given at 2 months, 4 months and between 12-15 months old.
 If four doses are needed, kids also receive a dose at 6 months old.

-• PCV – The pneumococcal vaccine is a series of four doses taking place at 2 months, 4 months, 6 months, and between 12 and 15 months old.
+• PCV – The pneumococcal vaccine is a series of four doses taking place at 2 months, 4 months, 6 months and between 12-15 months old.

 • IPV – The poliovirus vaccine is another four-dose series.
-The dosing schedule for the polio vaccine recommends the first three shots occur at 2 months, 4 months, and between 6 and 18 months old.
+The dosing schedule for the polio vaccine recommends the first three shots occur at 2 months, 4 months and between 6-18 months old.

 • COVID-19 – The first dose of the COVID-19 vaccine is given at 6 months old.
-The total number of doses will depend on the type of COVID-19 vaccine that’s used.
+The total number of doses to complete the first series will depend on the type of COVID-19 vaccine that’s used.

 • MMR – The measles, mumps and rubella vaccine is given in two doses.
-The dosing schedule for the MMR vaccine recommends the first shot be given between 12 and 15 months old.
+The dosing schedule for the MMR vaccine recommends the first shot be given between 12-15 months old.

-• Varicella – The chickenpox vaccine is also given in two doses, with the first shot taking place between 12 and 15 months old.
+• Varicella – The chickenpox vaccine is also given in two doses, with the first shot taking place between 12-15 months old.

-• Hep A – Like several other important vaccines, the hepatitis A vaccine requires two doses.
+• Hep A – The hepatitis A vaccine requires two doses.
 The first dose is recommended at 12 months old.

 Recommended childhood vaccines for ages 4 to 6 years old

-The recommended shots for kids between the ages of 4 and 6 years old are often called “kindergarten vaccines.”
-That’s because kids are often required to be up to date on their immunizations to start attending elementary school.
+The recommended shots for kids between the ages of 4-6 years old are often called “kindergarten vaccines.”
+That’s because kids are usually required to be up to date on their immunizations to start attending elementary school.
 No new vaccines are introduced at this time, but oftentimes vaccines are given as combinations.

 For example, DTaP and IPV can be given in a single shot.
 MMR and varicella vaccines can also be combined into a single immunization.
 These vaccines are just as effective when given together, and it cuts down on the number of shots kids need.